 Consider an email address, phone number, physical address, or any combination of these.

-Examples of Blogger Privacy Policies in the Wild
+Good Examples of Blogger Privacy Policies

 Next, let’s look at a good example of a Blogger privacy policy to help you get some ideas for writing and formatting your own.